-Below, I'll address some of the most common questions and anecdotes about website speed in the context of Ezoic.
+Below, we'll address some of the most common questions and anecdotes about website speed in the context of Ezoic.

 1.)
 My website "speed score" is...